NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 ## Validate Event Ingestion

-You can now stream website interaction datapoints through a Cloud Run Proxy Service into your Pub/Sub Topic.
+You can now stream website interaction data points through a Cloud Run Proxy Service into your Pub/Sub Topic.

 The folder `01_ingest_and_transform/11_challenge/datalayer` contains everything you need to simulate a click-stream.
 You will find four .json files that define different types of messages.